kiraleos/dissertation/src/dissertation.md

 Optimizers serve as pivotal components in the training of neural networks, enabling the iterative adjustment of network weights to minimize the loss function and enhance overall performance.
 They play a crucial role in guiding the network's convergence toward optimal solutions.
 In the realm of CNNs, several optimizers are frequently employed to fine-tune model parameters.
 Notable among them are the stochastic gradient descent (SGD), Adam, and Adamax optimizers.

 SGD is a foundational optimizer that forms the basis for many modern variants.
 It operates by updating weights in the direction that reduces the loss function.
-Although simple, SGD can be effective in optimizing neural networks, especially when coupled with proper learning rate schedules.[^7]
+Although simple, SGD can be effective in optimizing neural networks, especially when coupled with proper learning rate schedules.[^sgd]

 The Adam optimizer, which stands for Adaptive Moment Estimation, is a powerful and widely adopted optimization algorithm.
 It combines the benefits of both momentum-based updates and adaptive learning rates.
 Adam maintains two moving averages for each weight, resulting in efficient and adaptive weight updates.
-This optimizer excels in handling non-stationary or noisy objective functions, making it a popular choice for training CNNs.[^8]
+This optimizer excels in handling non-stationary or noisy objective functions, making it a popular choice for training CNNs.[^adam]

 Adamax is an extension of the Adam optimizer that offers certain advantages in terms of computational efficiency.
 In our experiments, we found that Adamax yielded better results than Adam, which is why we ended up using it.